nomilous/startle/README.md

 Client and Server agents for starting, stopping and messaging remote scripts.

 Intended primarily for use in capacity testing distributed applications where processes spanning multiple servers are required.
-Remote processes can be started, stopped and communicated with via a single test script running on one developer workstation.
+Remote processes can be started, stopped, instrumented and communicated with via a single test script running on one developer workstation.

 See also [netrix](https://www.npmjs.com/package/netrix) for easily collecting metrics from the running test.